 To better understand your options when it comes to scratching, you should first know the reasons behind it.

-The reasons for scratching walls or furniture could be various, and there is no way for us to give you comprehensive tips.
+The reasons for scratching surfaces, walls, or furniture could be various, and there is no way for us to give you comprehensive tips.
 However, as a general rule, here is why your cat may be scratching walls.